seanox/aspect-js/manual/en/mvc.md

 ### Binding

-In aspect-js components, also termed composites, are used.
+In Seanox aspect-js components, also termed composites, are used.
 Composite, because the components consist of markup (view), corresponding JavaScript (model) and more.